What are progressive web apps - PWA?Siw Grinaker on

 Research shows that progressive web apps are the future.
 So, how can a progressive web app supercharge your digital experience?
 In this guide, we tell you everything you need to know.

 According to Gartner, progressive web apps (PWA) will replace half of consumer-facing apps by 2020.
 Impressive, right?
 Yet despite their increasing popularity, there are still plenty of people who are in the dark about PWAs.
 So what exactly are they?
-And how can a progressive web app supercharge your digital experience?
+And how can a progressive web app supercharge your digital experiences and digital projects?
 In this guide, we tell you everything you need to know.

 What are progressive web apps?

 Progressive web apps do exactly what they say on the tin.
 They’re just like the apps that you download on your mobile, except they’re web-based and built with progressive enhancement, which means they’ll work for every user, regardless of their browser, device or where they’re situated in the world.